laskovez/locust_test_performance/README.md

 Because Python cannot fully utilize more than one core per process, you should typically run one worker instance per processor core on the worker machines in order to utilize all their computing power.

-1. Update locust file in `docker-compose.yml` for both: master and worker containers
+1. Update locust file in `docker-compose.yml` for both: master and worker services
 2. Run `docker build -t locust .` for building the base locust image
 3. Run `docker-compose up --scale worker=n`, n - number of workers.
 4. Open the http://localhost:8089/ in browser